LivHed/joel-adrian/README.md

 * At last go to My work page and I click on the IMDB icon under the resume Pdf document, under the text "My IMDB page.
 Check it out here!, and then verify that this link is working.

 5. **Bugs I came across while creating the site and while testing it**
-* When testing the webiste on smaller screen sizes I discovered that half of the footer disappear underneath the edge of the screen.
-The content on the web pages also disappears underneath it.
-*What I tried to do* I tried to change the position to relative and absolute intstead of fixed to the bottom.
-But this did not work.
-The **solution** for this was to add margin-bottom height to the content elements, and set a height to the footer and to add a media query for a larger height on smaller devices, so the whole footer will show even on smaller screens.
-* One other bug I found when testing the website on all of Google Chrome Dev tools Toggle device toolbar, I found that on some of them the screen was showing a white edge to the right on the screen, or in the bottom.
+* One bug I found when testing the website on all of Google Chrome Dev tools Toggle device toolbar, I found that on some of them the screen was showing a white edge to the right on the screen, or in the bottom.
 Most usual on Iphone 5/SE and Iphone 6/7/8.
 So far this is an unresolved bug not yet fixed.